oracle/graal/truffle/docs/T-Trace-Manual.md

 ttrace.on('close', dumpHistogram);
 ```

-The `map` is a global variable shared inside of the T-Trace script and it
+The `map` is a global variable shared inside of the **T-Trace** script that
-shares data between the `ttrace.on('enter')` function and the `dumpHistogram`
+allows the code to share data between the `ttrace.on('enter')` function and the `dumpHistogram`
-function which runs when the `node` process execution is over (registered via
+function.
+The latter is executed when the `node` process execution is over (registered via
 `ttrace.on('close', dumpHistogram)`.
 Invoke as:

 ```bash